 Sometime between August 17 and 30, Wythe's library arrived at Monticello packed in five boxes.
 The book catalogue that accompanied the books has never been found and is lost.
 During the month of September, while minding the affairs of state remotely from Monticello, building the foundation of his retirement retreat at Poplar Forest and overseeing his tobacco farm there, Jefferson took time out from his busy schedule to inventory Wythe's books.
 The consummate list maker compared the titles he received against his own library catalog, and created this list of the titles he decided to retain for his own library collection, and the duplicate titles he would offer to family members and other individuals.

 The Wythe Library list is made up of three folded sheets forming twelve pages (eight written, four blank).
 The first five pages consist of lists of books in Jefferson's hand under various headings.
-Apart from several of these headings being entirely shaved away, the headings that are clearly discernible on the pages are: (on page 1) To James Dinsmore; (on page 2) M[r].
-Randolph, Mr. Ogilvie, Anne Randolph & Ellen, Martha Randolph, J. W. Eppes; and (on page 3) Th.
-J. Randolph.
+Apart from several of these headings being entirely shaved away, the headings that are clearly discernible on the pages are: (on page 1) To James Dinsmore; (on page 2) Mr. Ogilvie, Anne Randolph & Ellen, Martha Randolph, J. W. Eppes; (on page 3) Th.
+J. Randolph; and (on page 5) M[r].
+Randolph.
 Jefferson intended these individuals to receive the books he had designated for them.

 The heading at the top of page 1 has been shaved off, as is the name of the recipient of the law books and law reports listed on this first page.
 Despite this loss, we know from correspondence and from extant copies (with Wythe's bookplate in them) that these works went to Jefferson's nephew, Dabney Carr.
 These were standard law works Jefferson already held in his extensive library, and he decided that Carr, who had been admitted to the Virginia bar in 1796 and appointed commonwealth's attorney for Albemarle County in 1801, would be the best person to put Wythe's books to good use.
 In his letter to Carr on 11 September 1806, he wrote,